grpc/proposal/A41-xds-rbac.md

 Servers][A36] and [A39: xDS HTTP Filter Support][A39].
-Server-side HTTP filters are less common than client-side at this point in time, so this may be the first usage of `RouteConfiguration` on server-side and so likely involves adding more complete support for A39 by creating+executing filters on server-side and processing `VirtualHost`s and `RoutMatch`es to determine which configuration should be provided to each filter.
+Server-side HTTP filters are less common than client-side at this point in time, so this may be the first usage of `RouteConfiguration` on server-side and so likely involves adding more complete support for A39 by creating and executing filters on server-side and processing `VirtualHost`s and `RoutMatch`es to determine which configuration should be provided to each filter.
 A39 should be consulted for the expected behavior.